weka511/complexity/el-farol/README.md

 File|Description
 -------------|-----------------------------------------------------------------------------------------
-bar.py|Models the bar
-el-farol.py|The [El Farol Bar](https://sites.santafe.edu/~wbarthur/Papers/El_Farol.pdf) problem
-patron.py|Models bar patrons
-strategy.py|Staregies for predicting attendance
+bar.py|Classes in the module represent the El Farol bar el-farol.py|The [El Farol Bar](https://sites.santafe.edu/~wbarthur/Papers/El_Farol.pdf) problem patron.py|Classes in the module represent the patrons of the El Farol bar strategy.py|Classes in the module are used to predict attendance

 ## Helper programs